Paul Lefebvre is a superstar arbitration practitioner, experienced as chairman and co-arbitrator in both institutional and ad hoc proceedings.

-Admitted to the Bar in 1985, Paul Lefebvre is one of 20 lawyers of the Belgian Supreme Court and one of the four founding partners of the law firm Hanotiau & van den Berg, which was set up in 2001 and is widely recognised as leader in the field of commercial arbitration and litigation.
-Hanotiau & van den Berg won the Belgian Legal Award in 2006 and 2007, in the field of ADR and arbitration.
-Furthermore, Hanotiau & van den Berg is the only law firm from the Benelux to have been included in the GAR 30, Global Arbitration Review’s list of the 30 best arbitration practices worldwide, which was published in December 2008.
+Admitted to the Bar in 1985, Paul Lefebvre is one of the 20 lawyers of the Belgian Supreme Court, and one of the four founding partners of the law firm Hanotiau & van den Berg, which was set up in 2001 and is widely recognised as leader in the field of commercial arbitration and litigation.
+Hanotiau & van den Berg won the 2006 and 2007 Belgian Legal Awards for firm of the year in the field of ADR and arbitration.
+It is the only law firm from the Benelux region to have been included in the 2008 edition of GAR 30, Global Arbitration Review’s list of the 30 best arbitration practices worldwide.

-Paul Lefebvre acted as chairman and arbitrator in several Cepina arbitrations and ad hoc arbitrations.
+Paul Lefebvre has acted as chairman and arbitrator in several CEPINA and ICC arbitrations and ad hoc arbitrations.

-Paul Lefebvre was assisting professor to Professor Eddy Wymeersch.
-Currently, he is a professor of international commercial law and dispute resolution at the ICHEC Brussels Management School.
+Paul Lefebvre was an assistant professor to Professor Eddy Wymeersch, and is currently professor of international commercial law and dispute resolution at the ICHEC Brussels Management School.

-He is a member of the IADC.
-He was nominated president of the international committee from July 2016 until July 2018.
-He is a regular speaker at IADC conferences at the regional and annual meetings as well as at the AIA and ABAS.
+In addition, he is a member of the IADC and CEA.
+He was nominated president of the International Committee from July 2016 until July 2018.
+He is a regular speaker at IADC conferences (regional and annual meetings) and those organised by the AIA and ABAS.